From Nowhere: Release and reception

 Annie Black of Paste Magazine said: "You’ve sung along emphatically to 'Wild Thing' at least once in your life, right?
 Of course you have.
 We can give many thanks to The Troggs for that. [...]
 You can’t help yourself from toe-tapping throughout a full listen.
 No two songs on this album are alike. [...]
 Despite the disparities, From Nowhere flows with miraculous ease, making it simple to see why The Troggs influenced so many great artists, including Ramones."
+In Colin Larkin's The Encyclopedia of Popular Music, he scores this release four out of five stars.
+Randall Roberts of the Los Angeles Times described the album as an "underappreciated gem".